Brian Henderson (racing driver): Racing career

 Henderson began his racing career in go-karts at the age of five before moving up to late model racing.

 Sports cars

 In 2013, Henderson moved from oval racing to road racing, driving in the National Auto Sport Association and moving up to the Spec Miata class a year later.

-Partnering with Rossini Racing Products in 2017, he moved to the Sports Car Club of America while running NASA events, still racing Spec Miatas.
+Partnering with Rossini Racing Products in 2017, Henderson moved to the Sports Car Club of America while running NASA events, still racing Spec Miatas.
 Henderson claimed the 2017 NASA championship in the Performance Touring E Eastern States class.
 He also raced part-time in the Pirelli World Challenge, driving for Copeland Motorsports in partnership with Rossini.
 Henderson scored a top-five finish at Lime Rock Park.
 Also in 2017, he competed in the Mazda Teen Challenge, earning an invite to the MRT24 Shootout.

 In 2020, Henderson ran as high as second in the Spec Miata class of the SCCA National Championship Runoffs before falling to fourth on the final lap.